Life Sciences Awards EMEA

 1. Register on our Entry Portal

-4. Submit the entry forms via the entry portal - you nust submit via the portal, we cannot accept entries by email
+4. Submit the entry forms via the entry portal - you must submit via the portal, we cannot accept entries by email

 Why take part?